gjcooper/DTI-Presentation/slideshow.md

 A sample set of measurements might look something like:

-* 1 P>A b0 as a separate sequence
+* 1 P>A B0 as a separate sequence

-* A second sequence with A>P, 2 sets of 64 b3000 measurements interspersed with b0 measurements.emphatic[*]
+* A second sequence with A>P, 2 sets of 64 b3000 measurements interspersed with B0 measurements..noted[*]

 .footnote[
-.emphatic[*]
-This would give multiple measures at each gradient direction to help correct for any movement, and an opposite direction to correct for eddy current distortions
+.noted[*]This would give multiple measures at each gradient direction to help correct for any movement, and an opposite direction to correct for susceptibility induced distortions.
 ]
 ]
 ---